 THE HONOUR AWARDS CEREMONY

 The format of Honour Awards is a cocktail evening where the winners of the awards are announced, interspersed with entertainment, socialising, and silent auction bidding.
-Over 350 people attend the event, including LGBTI community members, LGBTI personalities, political dignitaries, entertainment celebrities and community leaders.
+Over 350 people attend the event, including LGBTI community members, LGBTQ personalities, political dignitaries, entertainment celebrities and community leaders.

 Above: 2018 Honour Award winners.
 Photo: Robert Knapman Photography